 In modern-day Verona, you can see the layers left by the ancient Romans both underground and overground.
 From Arena di Verona – one of the world’s largest preserved Roman amphitheatres – to the Roman gates dotted around the city as well as the archaeological excavations just past Juliet’s House, you get a glimpse of what the city looked like two thousand years ago.

 Italy’s ancient history doesn’t stop with the Roman Empire though.

-Visiting the museums, recreated pre-historic villages, and archaeological excavations that are peppered all over Italy will help you stoke your children’s interest in ancient history.
-Often these places offer exciting learning activities so that children can see how people who lived millennia before us hunted, worked the ground and developed different types of tools and crafts to make their daily lives a tiny bit easier.
+Visiting the museums, recreated pre-historic villages, and archaeological parks that are peppered all over Italy will help you stoke your children’s interest in ancient history.
+Often these places offer exciting learning activities so that kids can see how people who lived several millennia ago hunted, worked the ground, and developed different types of tools and crafts to make their daily lives a little bit easier.

 If you are short of time and can’t head into Italy’s lesser-known corners, then pay a visit to the nearest archaeological museum.
 They abound in Italy and are a wonderful introduction for both kids and grown-ups to the ancient history of this beautiful and exciting country.